SidRoberts/centum/docs/components/router/routes.md

 $group = $router->group();
 ```

+Each group can contain as many routes as you want, and using groups allows you to apply middlewares to every route inside that group at once.
-We'll learn more about Route Groups and how they can be useful in the [Middlewares](middlewares.md) section.
+We will go deeper into this in the [Middlewares](middlewares.md) section.

 ## HTTP Methods

-When adding a route to the Router, you must specify which HTTP method it matches.
+When defining a route, you must tell the Router which HTTP method the route should respond to.
-[RFC 7231](https://tools.ietf.org/html/rfc7231#section-4) and [RFC 5789](https://tools.ietf.org/html/rfc5789#section-2) specify the following HTTP methods which correlate with a Group method:
+This ensures that different kinds of requests (like viewing a page versus submitting data) are correctly separated.
+The standard HTTP methods are defined in [RFC 7231](https://tools.ietf.org/html/rfc7231#section-4) and [RFC 5789](https://tools.ietf.org/html/rfc5789#section-2).

+Each of these methods has a corresponding method on the Group object:

 | HTTP Method | Group Method                             |
 | ----------- | ---------------------------------------- |